The Best Chicken Tortilla Soup

-It’s chunky, perfectly spiced, and so quick to make.
+Our authentic chicken tortilla soup is chunky, perfectly spiced, and so quick to make.

 The deep rich essence of the broth comes from sautéing the onions, garlic, and cilantro to release their flavor, before adding the broth and spices.

-Then cheese and crushed tortilla chips are added at the end to thicken the soup base and give it a comforting luxurious feel.
+Cheese is also very important in this recipe for tortilla soup… Cheese and crushed tortilla chips are added at the end to thicken the soup base and give it a comforting luxurious feel.

 Easy Chicken Tortilla Soup Ingredients

 What will you need to make this zesty tortilla soup?
 It only requires 15 simple ingredients… 10 of which are pantry staples!